What Is the Windows Defender Security Warning? How to Get Rid?

 The exact reason behind this scam is still unidentified.
 However, the security experts have discovered the following potential purposes behind it:

-• The scam can be for breaching the data of the victim and then using it for personal use.
+- The scam can be for breaching the victim’s data and using it for personal use.

-• The attacker can sell the breached information.
-Such details are used by call centers to run their campaigns.
+- The attacker can sell the breached information.
+Call centers use such details to run their campaigns.

 Likewise, as mentioned, there can be many more reasons for the attacker behind the Windows Defender Warning scam.